minherz/copyright-inserter/README.md

 ![Insert copyright header](resources/animation.gif)

 ## Extension Settings

 This extension adds the following settings into `Extensions` section under `Copyright Inserter`:

-* `copyrightInserter.holder`: a string describing the copyright holder.
+- `copyrightInserter.holder`: a string describing the copyright holder.
+Maximum length is 128 symbols.
 Default value is `Google LLC`
-* `copyrightInserter.license`: one of the following
+- `copyrightInserter.license`: one of the following
   - "Apache 2.0 `apache`" for Apache License, Version 2.0
   - "Affero GPL 3 `agpl3`" for GNU Affero General Public License version 3
   - "BSD `bsd`" for BSD-style license